 The New Jersey Supreme Court acknowledged the arguments regarding interpretation of federal law, but largely side-stepped them.
 Instead the Court confined itself squarely to the second issue: What exactly is the role of the state family courts in these cases?
 The Court clearly defined this role as the making of detailed factual findings on each element required to be addressed under federal law.
 Making findings regarding abuse, neglect or abandonment, as well as analyzing a child’s best interests, are functions uniquely within the expertise of the family courts.
 Family court orders regarding such matters provide the USCIS with the information necessary to make an SJIS determination.
 The state courts, however, have no role in interpreting the federal law or in “pre-screening” SIJS decisions.

 Does your family law matter involve immigration or international child custody issues?
 Our experienced attorneys can help.
-Please contact us to schedule your free confidential attorney consultation.
+Please contact us to schedule your confidential attorney consultation.